LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Enabled Maps, Sets, and Patches in Immer
 * Refactored the GridPanel tests to not use snapshotting
 * Add another view to sample mixtures data.
-* Remove IQueryModel interface, it was not necessary.
+* Remove IQueryModel interface, it was not necessary
+* Remove getOrDefault, not necessary with nullish coalescing

 ### version 0.60.0
 *Released*: 20 May 2020